 The corporate tax rate is 30 percent.
 The tax is applicable on the ordinary chargeable business.

 The corporate tax rate is 17%.
-From the Year of Assessment (YA) 2013 to 2015, companies will receive a 30% corporate income tax rebate capped at SGD30,000 per YA.
-There is a partial exemption of 75% on the first SGD10,000 and 50% on the next SGD290,000 of the companys income.
-Start-up tax exemption can be granted on the regular income of a qualifying company on its first SGD100,000, and a further 50% exemption is given on the next SGD200,000, for each of its first three consecutive years of assessment.
+For the Year of Assessment (YA) 2013 to YA 2015, companies will receive a 30% corporate income tax rebate capped at SGD30,000 per YA.
+For YA 2016 and YA 2017, the 30% corporate income tax rebate is capped at SGD20,000 per YA.
+There is a partial tax exemption of 75% on the first SGD10,000 and 50% on the next SGD290,000 of the company's income subject to tax at prevailing corporate tax rate.
+Start-up tax exemption can be granted on the said income of a qualifying company on its first SGD100,000, and a further 50% exemption is given on the next SGD200,000, for each of its first three consecutive years of assessment.
 A concessionary tax rate of 10% or lower applies to qualified entities.